ahmadbilalahmaddev/ahmadbilalahmaddev/README.md

 - 🔭 I’m currently working as a web developer at MIA IT

-- 🌱 I’m currently studying MS from NUST UNIVERSSITY Islamabad
+- 🌱 I’m currently studying MS from NUST UNIVERSITY Islamabad

 - contact [+92-3219037791](+92-3219037791)